 1. TRACKING: You’re able to connect your advertising to actual sales that occurred on your website because Facebook associates a person who saw or clicked your ad with a conversion.

-2. OPTIMIZATION: Since Facebook knows who has converted on your website, you can optimize to reach other users similar to them.
+2. How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action.: Since Facebook knows who has converted on your website, you can optimize to reach other users similar to them.

 3. TARGETING: You can target the specific people who performed these events.